- Download our Moving to Stockholm Guide (PDF)

 The western part of inner-city Stockholm is an island called Kungsholmen.
 This island is a residential area but is also fairly industrialised.
 There are many down-to-earth bars and restaurants in this neighbourhood, making it perfect for young expat couples.

 The island has its own shopping mall and excellent access to public transport.
-The views from this area of Stockholm are particularly beautiful and the centre of the island has many quaint streets to explore.
+The views from this part of Stockholm are particularly beautiful and the centre of the island has many quaint streets to explore.

 This area is still developing and is growing in popularity because of its beautiful parks and waterfront.